With leadership comes great responsibility, and this needs to be carefully considered when you are looking to appoint new leaders.

 There are 6 sources of influence: Position, Character, Network, Actions, Reputation and Expertise, and of these position is the least effective.

-If you want to be a great leader you need to work on the other 5 to build your influence as it is this that will determine your level of success a leader.
+If you want to be a great leader you need to work on the other 5 to build your influence as it is this that will determine your level of success as a leader.

 Any challenge or objective that is worth achieving is always going to experience difficult days, tough times and need that willingness to get up and go again.